-The Murray Goodman Scientific Excellence & Mentorship Award

-[Source] The Murray Goodman Scientific Excellence & Mentorship Award Recipients
+The Murray Goodman Scientific Excellence & Mentorship Award Recipients

 Professor Murray Goodman passed away in Germany on June 1, 2004 at the age of 75 after a very brief illness.
-Murray, as he was known to thousands of peptide chemists world wide, was the immediate past president of our society.
-He was an incisive and influential force in the field of peptide chemistry and remained active, dedicated and enthusiastic until the end.
+Murray, as he was known to thousands of peptide chemists world wide, served as President of the American Peptide Society from 2001-2003.
+He was an incisive and influential force in the field of peptide chemistry and remained active, dedicated and enthusiastic throughout his lifetime.